Gokulg2401/Fullstack-intern--task/README.md

 - User registration and login with JWT authentication
 - Browse available templates with image, title, and detailed descriptions
 - **🔎 Advanced Search** - Filter templates by name or category with real-time results
-- Mark templates as favorites (authenticated users only)
+- Mark templates as favourites (authenticated users only)
-- View personal favorites in a dedicated section with search functionality
+- View personal favourites in a dedicated section with search functionality
 - **Enhanced Template Details** - Each template includes additional descriptive information
 - Responsive design with modern glassmorphism UI
 - Improved navbar with better logout button visibility